VINID’OCC: A Key Initiative to Support Varietal Innovation for the Future of Viticulture and Oenology in Occitanie

-Key Challenges for the Occitanie Region
+Key Challenges Facing the Occitanie Region

 The VINID’OCC project, winner of the Occitanie Region’s “Key Challenges” competition